Council Approved Dropped Kerb Contractors

 Either you can ask your local council about approval for a dropped-kerb near your property or we can file a formal application to your local authority.

 We are members the Streetworks Qualifications Register.
-We are members of the Streetworks Qualifications Register (SWQR).
-The SWQR holds details of qualified operators who have gained the proper qualifications in regard to the New Roads and Street Works Act 1991, which is necessary for any provider excavating a highway.
+The SWQR contains details of qualified providers who have obtained the necessary qualifications in relation the New Roads and Street Works Act, 1991.
+This is vital for any provider excavating highways.

 We take pride in our excellent workmanship and customer care.
 Every job we do is done to the highest quality standards.